Boat Loans Australia

 - Additional costs cannot be factored into secured boat loans.
 You need to consider ongoing boat maintenance, boat insurance, marine equipment and storage fees as well as the cost of the boat.
 These costs usually cannot be added to a secured loan.

 Is there anything to avoid with boat loans?

 Signing up for a loan with an unlicensed provider is a dangerous mistake.
 The provider should be registered with ASIC and you can check each lender's registration on the ASIC website.

 Getting buried in debt can be an easy thing to do once you start borrowing money, especially if you are borrowing from a range of providers.
 Make sure you know your limits and seek help if you are having trouble with your debt or with making your repayments.

-You can apply for boat loans by comparing with finder.com.au.
 All you have to do is check out the comparison table on this page and look at your options.
-Once you have selected an option that is right for you, click "Go to Site" to start your application.
+Once you have selected a boat finance option that is right for you, click "Go to Site" to start your application.

 To apply for a boat loan you will most likely have to be 18 years or older.
 You may also need a good credit rating and be able to provide details about your current financial position, using bank statements or employment details, to get approved.
 The application is generally quick and easy to complete.

 Don't want a boat, want a jet-ski?
 Find out more about a range of jet-ski loans

 A review of CarMoney's new car loan.
 Find out if this loan is right for you.